cucapra/latte21/web/content/index.md

 along with 2 keynote presentations.
 The [call for participation](./cfp) has been archived.
 Read [Rachit's blog post][pl-blog] summarizing the work in this area and advertising the workshop.
+Please register for it through the [ASPLOS registration website][asplos-registration].

 ## Program